klzhang/PythonGames/README.md

 # PythonGames

-Simple games made with Python
+Some games made with Python